 What is CALDO?

-CALDO is a consortium of ten of Canada’s leading universities, offering top-ranked programs in English and French to students from all over the world.
+CALDO is a consortium of Canada’s leading universities in research and innovation, offering top-ranked programs in English and French to students from all over the world.
 CALDO offers free support and guidance to prospective candidates from Latin America on how to find graduate programs, navigate the application process and get to know scholarship options from your home country.

 Which Universities compose the CALDO Consortium?

 Our Members consist of the following: